Bohdan-Khomtchouk/Biochat/README.md

 Euclidian distance-based similarity (`euc-sim`).
 Unlike `geo-group`, vector-space modeling results in a continuous space, in which it is unclear how to separate individual groups of related vectors.
 That's why an alternative approach is taken: arrange record vectors in terms of proximity to a given record.
 This is done with the functions:

 - `vec-closest-recs` that sorts the aggregated document vectors directly with the similarity measure (`cos-sim`, `euc-sim`, etc.)
 - `tree-closest-recs` finds the closest records based on the pre-calculated hierarchical clustering (performed with the UPGMA algorithm using the cosine similarity measure).
-The results of clustering are stored in the [text file](https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/GEO-tree-cos.lisp)
+The results of clustering are stored in the <a href="https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/GEO-tree-cos.lisp">text file</a>.

 ## Like dissolves like